Growing Dome Gardening Advice

 Planting with Winter Microclimates In Mind

 Everything’s happy inside our Dome!
 What I have found in my 22 foot Growing Dome is that there is a significant difference in the temperature at the outside edge of the growing bed and near the water tank.
-This can be as much as fifteen degrees warmer near the tank.
+This can be as much as 15 degrees warmer near the tank.
 What this means is that...

 Continue reading »